Cray-HPE/docs-csm/004-CSM-REMOTE-LIVECD.md

 pit# /root/bin/csi-set-hostname.sh
 ```

-If there's an IP showing for `ip a s lan0` then you could exit your CONSOLE and return with an SSH connection (if you prefer).
+If there is an IP showing for `ip a s lan0` then you could exit your CONSOLE and return with an SSH connection (if you prefer).

 <a name="setup-internal-connections"></a>
 #### Setup Internal Connections